geomarker-io/st_pm_hex/README.md

   - [scc](https://ofmpub.epa.gov/sccwebservices/sccsearch/) is a code which defines the type of emissions
   - includes aircraft, other non-point sources
   - county = "Multiple (portable facilities)" is for non-point sources averaged over a whole county; use `fips code` in this case?

+## predicting for all h3-dates

+- create function for prediction of all dates for one grid to write to a file

 ## notes for later lookup using h3

 ```r